Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Single Impurity

 \section{Single Impurity}

-Before delving into the study of impurities, it is instructive to briefly review the ground-state properties of the bosonic medium in the absence of impurities.
-For repulsive inter-site interactions $V_{B}>0$, the hard-core bosons exhibit either a superfluid or an insulating charge density wave phase.
-The latter occurs exclusively at half filling $n_{B}=1/2$ and $V_{B}/t>2$ \cite{giamarchi2003quantum}.
-The SF phase is a gapless phase with power-law decaying one-body correlation functions.
-In contrast, the CDW is a gapped phase marked by exponentially decaying one-body correlation functions.
-In the atomic limit $t = 0$, the charge density wave acquires the simple form $|\cdots\,\fullcirc\,\emptycirc\,\fullcirc\,\emptycirc\,\fullcirc\,\emptycirc\,\cdots\rangle$ (where $\fullcirc$ and $\emptycirc$ denote an occupied and empty site, respectively).

-We begin the single impurity analysis by computing the binding energy $E_{p}$ of the impurity.
-Physically, $E_{p}$ corresponds to the energy required to add a single impurity into the medium.
+We begin the single impurity analysis by computing the binding energy $E_{p}$, which corresponds to the energy required to add a single impurity into the medium.
 The binding energy can be computed as follows

-where $E_{0}$ and $E_{1}$ denote the ground-state energies of the system with zero and one impurity, respectively, and $E_{I}$ represents the energy of a single free impurity.
-As a result of the lattice dispersion $E_{I}/t = -2$.
+where $E_{0}$ and $E_{1}$ denote the ground-state energies with zero and one impurity, respectively, and $E_{I} = -2t$ is the lattice dispersion energy of a single free impurity.

-In Fig. \ref{fig:1}(b), we show the binding energy of the impurity as a function of the medium density for several values of the bath-impurity interaction and fixed $V_{B}/t = 0$.
-As observed, for small boson-impurity interactions $(U_{BI}\lesssim t)$, $E_{p}$ follows the mean-field predictions, $E_{p}\approx U_{BI}n_{B}$.
-However, stronger boson-impurity interactions reveal non-linear density behavior, highlighting the relevance of beyond mean-field terms.
-In the limit of a sparse bosonic bath and attractive interactions $U_{BI}<0$, $E_{p}$ converges to the binding energy of the boson-impurity bound state.
-Note that this is not the case for $U_{BI}>0$, as the repulsively bound pair is not the two-body ground state.
-Similar conclusions are drawn in two-dimensional systems, where beyond-Fr\"ohlich terms account for the non-zero value of $E_{p}$ in the attractive branch \cite{santiago2024lattice}.
-Figs. \ref{fig:2}(a)-\ref{fig:2}(c) illustrates $E_{p}$ as a function of $V_{B}$ for three different bosonic fillings and $U_{BI}/t=-2$.
-For $n_{B}=0.25$ and $n_{B}=0.75$, $E_{p}$ increases as the bosons become strongly interacting.
-At half-filling, the binding energy bends around the superfluid-insulator transition, suggesting a change in the behavior of the impurity across the second-order phase transition of the medium.
+Figure \ref{fig:2}(a) shows $E_{p}$ as a function of the medium density for several bath-impurity interactions at fixed $V_{B}/t = 0$.
+For weak couplings $U_{BI}\lesssim t$, $E_{p}$ follows the mean-field predictions, $E_{p}\approx U_{BI}n_{B}$ (black dashed lines).
+Stronger boson-impurity interactions reveal nonlinear density behavior, highlighting the relevance of beyond mean-field terms \cite{santiago2024lattice}.
+In the dilute limit of the bath and for attractive interactions $U_{BI}<0$, $E_{p}$ approaches the boson-impurity bound state energy $E_{p}=4t-\sqrt{|U_{BI}|^{2}+16t^{2}}$ \cite{KORNILOVITCH2024169574}.
+This is not the case for $U_{BI}>0$, as the repulsively bound pair is not the two-body ground state.
+Figures \ref{fig:2}(b)-\ref{fig:2}(d) display $E_{p}$ as a function of $V_{B}$ for three bosonic fillings and fixed $U_{BI}/t=-2$.
+For $n_{B}=0.25$ and $n_{B}=0.75$, $E_{p}$ increases monotonically with the boson-boson interaction.
+At half-filling, the binding energy bends near the superfluid-insulator transition, signaling a qualitative change in impurity behavior across the second-order phase transition of the medium.